ahmedkaludi/wp-multilang/readme.txt

 - fixed compatibility with Gutenberg
 - fixed checking for JSON strings
 - fixed regex for ml strings

-= 2.2.1 =
-- fixed escaping text.
-Have error on some sites.
-- fixed ACF PRO menu integration.
-Have error on ACFv4.

 All changelog available on [GitHub](https://github.com/ahmedkaludi/wp-multilang/releases).